Partial and eager loading of app fields

 }

-- Loading all app fields and expanding some of them, while limiting the size of the fetching result
+Loading all app fields and nested fileds of several of them, while limiting the size of the fetching result

 {